AEW Revolution (2020)

 The 2020 Revolution was the inaugural Revolution professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It took place on February 29, 2020, at the Wintrust Arena in Chicago, Illinois.
+It took place on Saturday, February 29, 2020, at the Wintrust Arena in Chicago, Illinois.
 The event was AEW's last PPV to be held before the COVID-19 pandemic took effect in mid-March, and AEW's final PPV event to be held with a full capacity crowd until Double or Nothing in May 2021.
 The event aired through traditional PPV outlets, as well as on B/R Live in North America and FITE TV internationally.

 Nine matches were contested at the event, including one on The Buy In pre-show and one dark match.
 In the main event, Jon Moxley defeated Chris Jericho to win the AEW World Championship.
 In other prominent matches, Kenny Omega and Adam Page defeated The Young Bucks (Matt and Nick Jackson) to retain the AEW World Tag Team Championship, Nyla Rose defeated Kris Statlander to retain the AEW Women's World Championship, MJF defeated Cody, and Jake Hager defeated Dustin Rhodes in Hager's AEW in-ring debut.

 Production

 Background

-On August 2, 2019, All Elite Wrestling (AEW) filed two trademarks for "AEW Revolution" along with the logo on November 21.
+On August 2, 2019, the American professional wrestling promotion All Elite Wrestling (AEW) filed two trademarks for "AEW Revolution" along with the logo on November 21.
 On December 3, AEW filed a trademark for "Join The Revolution" along with the logo on December 6.

 On December 9, 2019, AEW announced that they were returning to the Chicago Comic & Entertainment Expo (C2E2), taking place from February 28 to March 1, 2020.
-During the December 11 episode of Dynamite, it was announced that their next pay-per-view would be Revolution, held at the Wintrust Arena in Chicago, Illinois, and would be in partnership with C2E2.
+During the December 11 episode of Dynamite, it was announced that their next pay-per-view (PPV) event would be Revolution, held at the Wintrust Arena in Chicago, Illinois on Saturday, February 29, and would be in partnership with C2E2.
 Tickets for the event sold out in less than an hour.

 On February 26, 2020, immediately following Dynamite, TNT aired a one-hour television special called Countdown to Revolution which averaged 383,000 viewers.
 A remix with Mikey Rukus to "Revelation" by Zardonic was the official theme song for the event.